AxisCommunications/acap-native-sdk-examples/tensorflow-to-larod-cv25/README.md

    python convert_model.py -i models/saved_model -d data/images/val2017 -o models/converted_model.tflite
    ```

-4. Compile the model using the [Ambarella toolchain](https://customer.ambarella.com/ng/)
+4. Compile the model using the [Ambarella toolchain](https://www.ambarella.com/technology/#cvflow)

+   >[!NOTE]
+   *> It is required to be an Ambarella partner to access Ambarella tools.
+If you are a partner, visit [this](https://customer.ambarella.com/ng/pre-login) webpage to access the tools.*

 5. Compile the ACAP application: